-One of the best hikes in Iceland’s Þingvellir (Thingvellir) National Park is the Öxarárfoss Waterfall Trail, which also allows you to walk through a crater where two tectonic plates meet.
-Iceland is full of dreamy and otherworldly adventures just like this, and is something you absolutely must take advantage of when visiting this incredible country…
+One of the most popular hikes in Thingvellir National Park is the Öxarárfoss Waterfall Trail, which also allows you to walk through a crater where two tectonic plates meet.

-Before you walk through the plates, make sure you take a look at the views of the Thingvellir landscape from the viewing platform.
-It really is something else entirely!
+Before you walk through the plates, make sure you take a look at the views of Thingvellir National Park from the viewing platform.
+They’re stunning!

 Continue to follow the path away from this decking, and along the way, you’ll spot several smaller waterfalls you can photograph and admire.

 Öxarárfoss Waterfall is about 4.5 miles (7km) from the visitor centre but it’s flat most of the way and the walk is so beautiful that you’ll hardly notice the time passing.

 If you’ve missed the signposts you should have seen by now, then just remember that the waterfall is hidden behind the rocks on your left (when facing away from the visitor centre).